-The Haishan Tidal Power Plant is noteworthy as it is the only linked-basins plant in existence in the world a plant featuring a high and a low-basin with the power plant in between these two basins, generating energy from water flowing from the high into the low-basin generating the power in only one direction.
+The Haishan TPP is noteworthy as it is the only linked-basins plant in existence in the world a plant featuring a high and a low-basin with the power plant in between these two basins, generating energy from water flowing from the high into the low-basin generating the power in only one direction.
 The inlet gate was set up at one projecting beach on a sea island.
 The station was placed at the link-up of the high and low reservoirs.
 The water outlet gate was set up at the southeast of the low reservoir.
-The area of the upper reservoir is 22.9 hectares and 0.8 hectares at lower reservoir.
+The area of the upper reservoir is 25.33 hectares and 2.53 hectares at lower reservoir.
 The average tidal range is 4.91m.
 The plant serves an isolated community of 760 families.
 This unit operated continuously.
 The energy was used partly to pump fresh water for domestic and irrigation use into the community reservoir.

-Maoyan Island, Zhejiang Provice, China
+Maoyan Island, Zhejiang Province, China

 This power station was completed and put to use in 1975 which is the earliest existing marine power plant.
 Now the installed capacity is 0.25MW.
 In 2017, the power station planned to carry out a technical renovation project to upgrade the old generating units, develop two dual generating units of 0.25MW each, 0.5MW total capacity, and dredge the reservoir area.
 The renovation project was approved by the local government at the end of 2016.
-By the end of June 2019, the cumulative power generation has exceeded 1,200 *104kWh.
+By the end of June 2019, the cumulative power generation exceeded 1,200 *104kWh.

 Key Environmental Issues